mth229/mth229.github.io/newton.md

 k1=4
 f(x)  = sin(x) - cos(k1*x);
 fp(x) = cos(x) + k1*sin(k1*x);
-val, ctr = nm(f, fp, pi/(2k1));
+val = newton(f, fp, pi/(2k1));
 numericq(val)
 ```

 ## Numeric derivatives

-In order to use Newton's method we need to evaluate by hand
+In order to use Newton's method we need to evaluate $f'(x)$.
+We have
- $f'(x)$.
-Though not so hard with the examples we have used so far, it
- may prove to be tedious, or even hard to compute the derivative.
-(In
- higher order-generalizations, it can be difficult.)
+used automatic differentiation above through `f'(x)`.
+Automatic
+differentiation returns a numerically accurate value for the
+derivative.

 However, Newton's method is actually fairly robust to using other
 related values to the derivative.
-That is the method will converge, though perhaps not as fast as with the derivative.
+That is the method will converge,
+though perhaps not as fast as with the derivative.

 ### The secant method